 We are an active cognitive neuroscience lab studying motivational influences on attitudes and behavior.
 We use a variety of behavioral, computational, and neuroimaging (e.g., fMRI) techniques.
 Our research covers a number of core topics including cognitive control, persuasion, and moral reasoning.

 Our workstations and laptops run Ubuntu; our compute cluster runs Red Hat.
 We use the NeuroDebian repository and a variety of open-source software packages (e.g., FSL, Python, R) to conduct our research and analyze our data.
-Our ongoing and future projects increasingly adopt best-practices in open science.
-We are committed to advancing the field in an open and transparent way.

 Open-Source Research Tools